samyukthamahankali/learn-git-branching/Section-1.md

 ## Outcome

-New branch is created
+I created a new branch named bugFix.

+I switched from main to bugFix.

+I observed that no new commit was created.

-HEAD points to bugFix
+I understood that HEAD now points to the bugFix branch.

 # Level - 3 - Merging in git

-This level demonstrates merging branches.
+This level demonstrates merging two branches.

-A new branch bugFix is created and a commit is added to it.

-Another commit is added on the main branch.

-The git merge command merges bugFix into main.
+I added commits to both bugFix and main branches and then merged bugFix into main.

-Since both branches contain different commits, Git creates a merge commit.
+Since both branches had different commits, Git created a merge commit.

 <img width="1920" height="1003" alt="Screenshot 2025-12-22 151354" src="https://github.com/user-attachments/assets/0d22c419-c14e-46b3-9600-8bab14374cf9" />